nikitavoloboev/data/docs/looking-back/2023/2023-april.md

 Full transparency and no bullshit going forward.

-My goal going forward is to fully augment / remove the ability to do self destructive or non meaningful things to myself with software.
+My main goal is to fully augment / remove the ability to do self destructive or non meaningful things to myself with software.

-Discipline is not easy especially given just how many distracting things exist.
-I've gotten better at it now that I am 28.
-But still not good enough.
+I think I've learned enough discipline to not fall into unfulfilling experiences but it's not easy, given how many distracting things exist.
+Nor how little control you have over many services that you use.
+Most services do a good job at surfacing interesting content but it's not trivial to act upon it with ease.
+Will solve this with KusKus!

 Also want KusKus to cover the above case of following daily habits.
-Need to build iOS KusKus app which let me to send notifications at certain times of the day + show the list of habits and let me checkmark each habit as I do it.
+Need to build iOS KusKus app too which would let me to send notifications at certain times of the day + show the list of habits and let me checkmark each habit as I do it.

 Also I am still writing these look backs in Sublime Text / Obsidian.
 Hopefully maybe in June I will fully transfer it all to LA.
 Things like images for example are quite annoying to easily add, amongst other things.